nredick/mais-202/README.md

 pip install -r requirements.txt
 ```
 >The app requires Tensorflow, which utilizes Python 3.5-3.7 and can be run easily within a pipenv shell.
-*Installing pipenv and activating a shell:
+*Installing pipenv and activating a shell:*
 ```
 brew update
 brew install pipenv
 ```
-*Within main directory (stone-classifier-webapp) run:
+*Within main directory (stone-classifier-webapp) run:*
 ```
 pipenv shell
 ```
-Navigate to the 'stone-classifier-webapp' directory and run the command:
+*Navigate to the 'stone-classifier-webapp' directory and run the command: *
 ```
 python app.py
 ```

-The app is hosted at [http://127.0.0.1:5000/]
+-The app is hosted at [http://127.0.0.1:5000/]

 *The 'Stone Classifier' webapp is based on:
 [https://github.com/mtobeiyf/keras-flask-deploy-webapp/blob/master/app.py]*